jiayouzl/jiayouzl/README.md

 - 🤔 like to study all kinds of new technologies.
 - 💬 Be good at alchemy and learn deeply.
 - 📫 develop high-performance distributed API interfaces.
-- 😄 Proficient in front-end development, including HTML, CSS, jQuery, 和 the full Vue3 stack.
+- 😄 Proficient in front-end development, including HTML、CSS、jQuery、the full Vue3 stack.
-- 😄 Skilled in backend development, proficient in Python3, PHP, GO, 和 even antique ASP.
+- 😄 Skilled in backend development, proficient in Python3、PHP、GO、even antique ASP.
 - 😀 Proficient in native application development for Windows and macOS.
 - 😀 keen on service-free development model, function computing, cloud functions, etc.